Great Barrier Reef hit by third major bleaching event in five years

 "We no longer need an El Niño to trigger a bleaching event — we just need a hot summer," he said.
 "And the summers are getting hotter and hotter because of global warming.
 That is astounding in itself."

-Maintaining the health of the Great Barrier Reef carries enormous economic implications — the area is a designated World Heritage Site and has been valued at more than $50 billion — but the sprawling reef is also an important part of the ocean ecosystem.
-The reef, which covers an area almost 1,500 miles long off the coast of Queensland, is also home to a diverse array of marine life.
+Maintaining the health of the Great Barrier Reef carries enormous economic implications — the area, a designated World Heritage Site, has been valued at more than $50 billion — but the sprawling reef is also an important part of the ocean ecosystem.
+The reef, which covers an area almost 1,500 miles long off the coast of Queensland, is home to a diverse array of marine life.

-Hughes said scientists are already seeing impacts to the region’s fish, turtles, mollusks and other sea critters as a result of past bleaching events.
+Hughes said scientists are already seeing impacts on the region's fish, turtles, mollusks and other sea critters as a result of past bleaching events.

 "The mix of species on reefs is changing because of these very rapid disturbances," he said.
 "It's changing the biodiversity of the whole ecosystem."